DungHarry/2D-Coordinate-System/README.md

 After that, some task will be executed:

-- Convert it into coordinates system coresponding
+- Convert it into coordinates system corresponding
-- Conpute max and min of x and y coordinate
+- Compute maximum and minimum of x and y coordinate
 - Paint all points to standard output